The Cooperative Bank of Cape Cod Charitable Foundation Trust

 - Allows for a higher grant amount and building a positive and symbiotic relationship with our nonprofit partners.

 The Coop Foundation has four main grant cycles per year.
 All grant requests of $5,000 and below will be reviewed monthly and all requests of $5,001 or more will be reviewed quarterly.
 Grant requests should be a minimum of $2,500 for consideration.
-Requests must be received by the 15th day of each month to be considered for that cycle.
+The Coop Foundation has four main grant cycles per year: February, May, August, and November.
+Deadlines for each quarter are as follows:

 We want to make applying for a grant from The Coop Foundation as straight-forward and accessible as possible, so please abide by the following guidelines: